 Nouns

-The simplest definition of a noun is that it is a word that refers to a person (such as John or teacher), thing (such as ball or table), place (such as Harvard or university) or idea (such as love or emotion).
+The simplest definition of a noun is that it is a word that refers to a person (such as John or teacher), thing (such as ball or table), place (such as Harvard or university), or idea (such as love or emotion).

-Countable and Uncountable noun
+Countable Nouns and Uncountable nouns

 Common Nouns and Proper Nouns